Structured Settlement Questions and Answers

 • Do I pay taxes on my Structured Settlement?

 The tax status of your structured settlement payments depends on the types of damages that each of the payments represent.
 You will find this information in the Settlement Agreement & Release.
-The intention of the payor is important and that's why it is vital to pay attention to review such documents very carefully before signing.
+The intention of the parties is important and that's why it is vital to pay attention to review such documents very carefully before signing.

 Read more about Structured Settlement Tax Benefits